Emily97/GenerativeDesign/P.1.0/03 Hello,Color/README.md

 ```js
 rectMode(CENTER);
 ```
 This places the rectangle in the centre of the canvas.
+It interprets the first two parameters of rect() as the shape's center point, while the third and fourth parameters are its width and height.

 ```js
 fill(360-mouseY/2,100,100);